 Things that help heal Leaky Gut are dog foods with high amounts of animal sourced protein, low carbohydrates, added probiotics to keep Candida in check, long chain prebiotics to feed the healthy bacteria in the gut, digestive enzymes to help the complete breakdown of the proteins into individual amino acids, and elimination of steroids and antibiotics as much as possible.

-For more details see our BLOG POST on LEAKY GUT.
+For more details on Leaky Gut see our BLOG POST:

 Below is a pie chart of the ratio of protein, fat, and carbohydrates, on a calorie weighted basis, that we have been using successfully for 15 years to heal Leaky Gut and prevent it from developing in the first place.
 You can figure out the ratio of calories for the food you are using fairy easily given the following: Carbs = 4, Protein = 4, Fat = 9